mlcommons/ck/README.md

 CK consists of several ongoing sub-projects:

-* [Collective Mind framework (CM)](cm) (*~1MB*) - a very light-weight Python-based framework with minimal dependencies to help the community implement, share and reuse cross-platform automation recipes to build, benchmark and optimize applications on any platform with any software and hardware.
-Very simply, it extends the cmake concept with reusable automation recipes and workflows written in plain Python or native OS scripts, accessible via a human readable interface with simple tags, and shareable in public and private repositories in a decentralized way.
+* [Collective Mind framework (CM)](cm) (*~1MB*) - a very light-weight Python-based framework with minimal dependencies to help users implement, share and reuse cross-platform automation recipes to build, benchmark and optimize applications on any platform with any software and hardware.
+CM attempts to extends the `cmake` concept with reusable automation recipes and workflows written in plain Python or native OS scripts, accessible via a human readable interface with simple tags, and shareable in public and private repositories in a decentralized way.
   Furthermore, in comparison with cmake, these automation recipes can not only detect missing code